-Because the process of patenting entails the disclosure of the invention to the public, companies may sometimes wish to protect a particular idea or process as a trade secret rather than patent it.
-This often depends on the nature of the technology involved.
+Because the process of patenting requires disclosure of the invention to the public, companies may sometimes wish to protect a particular idea or process as a trade secret rather than patent it.
+This option has recently become more attractive because another provision of the AIA extends prior user rights to all areas of technology.
 To keep an idea or process as a trade secret, certain steps need to be taken within the company.
 The legal requirements that determine whether a trade secret exists and has been properly protected vary from state to state.
 Generally, substantive efforts must be made to ensure the trade secret is kept confidential, and only those who need to know are permitted access to the details of the trade secret.
-Your IP counsel can guide you through the requirements to properly safeguard a trade secret in the state(s) where your company will be using it.
+An intellectual property attorney can help you decide whether to patent a technology or keep it as a trade secret and can also guide you through the requirements for properly safeguarding the trade secret.